 30.8.18: Admitted Norfolk War Hospital, Thorpe, Norwich.
 Wound in groin, next of kin informed

 Medals Awarded: British War and Victory

-George applied for a disability pension after the war but his pension record card is incomplete and no details of any disability or pension are given.
+George applied for a disability pension after the war but his pension record card is incomplete.
+He appears to have received £25 in full compensation on 18 July 1919.

 Military Personnel Address on 1918 Electoral Register

 Address: The Harlequin, Radcliffe on Trent

 Household: parents Henry and Kate, and brothers George, Harold and Henry jnr

 From the 1939 Register

 Address: No 7 Council Houses, Bingham Road, Radcliffe on Trent

 Reasons for inclusion on Radcliffe on Trent Roll of Honour